How does digital banking personalization work?

 Where to start

-Start with your data.
-Audit what you have, where it lives, and how quickly you can access it.
-If you can't build a real-time customer profile today, that's your first problem to solve.
+- Audit your data: Identify what you have, where it lives, and how quickly you can access it

 And measure everything.
 Personalization without measurement is just hope.
 Track conversion rates, engagement metrics, and revenue impact.
 Let the data tell you what's working and what needs adjustment.